DILCISBoard/E-ARK-DIP/README.md

 ## Structure of this repository

-In this repository you will find a "specs" folder containing the source files of the specification document and later on an "examples" folder that holds examples of DIPs.
+In this repository you will find:

+- a "specs" folder containing the source files of the specification document
+- an "examples" folder that holds examples of DIPs.
-You may also find issues found on the documentation submitted by implementers  of the specification.
-This issues will be reviewed by the DAS Board and will be taken into account during the review process of this specification.
+- Issues via the "Issues"-functionality https://help.github.com/articles/about-issues/ which is used to track ideas, enhancements, tasks, or bugs regarding the specification or the examples.
+Feel free to scroll through these and feel free to create new issues.
+The issues will be reviewed by the DILCIS Board and will be taken into account during the review process of this specification.